alterNERDtive/VoiceAttack-profiles/docs/EliteDangerous.md

   over the filter button, then run this.
 * `system map`: Opens the system map.
 * `take [high res;] screenshot`: Takes a (high res) screenshot.
-* `target […]`: Targets the given system on the galaxy map.
-There’s a bunch in there, the list is easily extensible.
-Drop me a note if you want something included.
 * `toggle orbit lines`: Toggles the visibility of orbit lines.
 * `[toggle;show;hide] interface`: Toggles the cockpit interface (CTRL+ALT+G).
   Probably needs to be adjusted if you are not playing with Neo2 keyboard layout